AM505/1000WordsSite/README.md

-=        # 1000WordsSite
+# 1000 Words Site
-S+*-ite to show the first 1000 words in a few languages
+Site to show the first 1000 words in a few languages.
+I want to help language learners get started by learing the 1000 most common words in their target language.

+This project is the second of four projects that needs to be completed in order to receive a diploma in Software Development from The Code Institute.
+Required technologies are HTML5, CSS3 and JavaScript.
 ## User Experience (UX)

 -   ### User stories